 Yes, you can.
 There are some rules to follow:

-- Regular Iron-on CAN be layered up to four solid layers.
+- Regular heat transfer vinyl CAN be layered up to four solid layers.

 - Specialty Iron On should NOT be used as a base for Everyday Iron on.